fathialamre/jet/README.md

 # 🚀 Jet Framework

 **Jet** is a lightweight, modular Flutter framework for scalable app architecture, providing dependency injection, lifecycle management, and streamlined setup for rapid development.
+Built with **Riverpod 3** for enhanced state management and code generation capabilities.

 ## 📦 Installation